Updated: August 5, 2026

 Fake app detection and takedown from Netcraft

-Netcraft searches official and unofficial third-party app stores to find fake apps that impersonate your organization’s legitimate applications.
+Netcraft searches official and unofficial third-party app stores to find fake apps that impersonate your business’s legitimate applications.
 As previously mentioned, these fake apps may contain malware or be constructed to trick victims into gaining access to personal information, such as banking details, login details, and passwords.

 Where app stores offer applications specific to a country, Netcraft will also run country-specific searches based on where you have a presence.